 Potential customers want to engage as a person so listen carefully to them and keep the conversation natural.
 Don’t just reel off facts and figures, and remember that although another customer might have liked one aspect of your product, this may not appeal to everyone.
 Treat each visitor as an individual and find out their requirements.
 Include personal anecdotes that will humanise you and the business and engage people better.

-To engage customers at a trade show you need to stand out from the competition and look welcoming.
+Exhibition engagement at trade show you need to stand out from the competition and look welcoming.
 Paying attention to your stand design, what you do on the stand and the manner of your staff will all help to engage customers effectively and generate a good ROI.